The Birth of a Community Conservation Project

 This was the status quo for the first 18 months or so of “The Project”.

-Several things we did do during this time was enlist the services of scientist Bob Jordon and keep the local community appraised of what we were doing.
-Bob Jordon collates our catch data, the GPS positions of all our traps, and displays all this information on Google Earth.
-You can access the file here .
+Several things we did do during this time was enlist the services of scientist Bob Jordan and keep the local community appraised of what we were doing.
+Bob Jordan collates our catch data, the GPS positions of all our traps, and displays all this information on Google.
+To find out more about where our trap lines are located download this Google Earth KMZ File.
+Download the small file and when complete double click that file and it should put you into Google Earth with all of the new data loaded .

 During late 2014 we held a district information evening at River Valley Lodge and updated the community on what we were doing, how successful it was, and put the question to them about who else would like to be involved.
 DOC representatives also attended and presented.